codemagic-ci-cd/codemagic-docs/content/knowledge-base/common-Google-Play-Errors.md

   - Set your signing configuration in `build.gradle` in release mode.
 Refer to [this](../code-signing/android-code-signing/#option-2-configure-signing-using-environment-variables) for more information.

 - `APKs are not allowed for this application`
-   - APK is not allowed by Google anymore.
-Instead generate Android App Bundles(.aab).
+   - It is no longer possible to submit new apps to Google Play using the APK format.
+Instead, generate Android App Bundles(.aab).
 Check [this](https://android-developers.googleblog.com/2021/06/the-future-of-android-app-bundles-is.html) out.
    - You should use `./gradlew bundleRelease` to generate .aab file.
 And don't forget to mention the artifact path `app/build/outputs/bundle/**/*.aab` in the `artifacts:` section in your codemagic.yaml.

 - `Only releases with status draft may be created on draft app`